lebazeraus/ffmpeg-cli/README.md

    - Scans the current directory for audio files (.mp3, .wav, .ogg, .flac, .aac).
    - Creates an 'output' directory if it doesn't exist.

-2. **User Interaction**:
+2. **Operation Selection**:
-   - User selects an audio file from a list.
+   - The user selects an audio file from the list.
-   - User enters parameters for:
+   - Three processing options are presented:
+     1. Cut the audio
+     2. Modify the tempo
+     3. Change the bitrate
+   - Each option is independent and optional.
+   - If no option is selected, the process ends without modifying the file.

+3. **Operation Settings**:
+   If operations were selected, the necessary parameters will be requested:
+   - **For cutting**:
+     - Start time (0 for omit)
+     - End time (0 for omit)
-     - Cut start and end times (flexible formats: 5s, 1m 30s, 1h, HH:MM:SS).
+     - Supports formats: 5s, 1m 30s, 1h, HH:MM:SS
+   - **For tempo**:
-     - Tempo adjustment (1.0 is original speed, 1.25 default).
+     - Tempo factor (1.0 is original speed)
+     - Allowed range: greater than 0 and up to 2.5
+   - **For bitrate**:
-     - Audio bitrate for compression (e.g., 32k).
+     - New bitrate in XXk format (e.g., 32k, 64k, 128k)
-   - The application shows a summary and asks for confirmation.

-3. **Processing**:
+4. **Processing**:
-   - Creates a temporary copy of the selected file.
-   - Builds an FFmpeg command based on user parameters.
+   - Builds an FFmpeg command based on the selected options.
    - Shows a progress bar during processing.
    - Saves the result to the 'output' directory.
-   - Automatically cleans up temporary files.

-4. **Input Validation**:
-   - Flexible time format validation (5s, 1m, 1h, HH:MM:SS).
-   - Tempo validation (positive number or 0 to skip).
-   - Bitrate validation (format like 32k or 0 to skip).

-5. **Error Handling**:
+5. **Validations**:
-   - Checks for common errors like missing FFmpeg.
-   - Handles file operation errors.
-   - Provides user-friendly error messages in the selected language.
+   - Checks that at least one option is selected.
+   - Validates the entered time formats.
+   - Ensures that the times are consistent with the audio duration.
+   - Validates the tempo factor range.
+   - Checks the correct format of the bitrate.